 Most of us typically have one dominant sport that determines the type of athletic shoes we should buy.

-The most basic style of athletic shoes is those designed for walking.
+The most basic style of athletic shoes is walking shoes.
 Unlike your everyday shoes, this style supports your feet, allowing you to walk several miles at a time.

-If you suffer from arthritis or leg pain, you might find that these shoes are ideal for daily use.
+If you have arthritis or leg pain, you might find these shoes ideal for daily use.
 Walking shoes prioritize comfort by giving stability at the arch of your foot with a stable sole.
 As these shoes are relatively basic, they are the most budget-friendly.

-Running shoes are the most widely worn type of athletic footwear, designed for comfort, support, and performance across a variety of activities.
+Running shoes are the most widely worn type of athletic footwear, engineered specifically for forward, linear motion—offering optimal cushioning, support, and energy return for repetitive heel-to-toe movement.

 Walk into any sporting goods store, and you’ll likely find them front and center, highlighting their popularity with everyone from casual walkers to marathon runners.
-While Your Next Shoes is not in the business of reviewing running shoes, we’ve created a guide highlighting some of the most reliable running shoe brands.
+We’ve created a guide highlighting some of the most reliable running shoe brands.

 If running isn’t your thing, and you do a little of everything, you should look at cross-training shoes.
-As the name would suggest, these are the most versatile styles of athletic shoes.
+As the name suggests, these are the most versatile athletic shoes.

 These lighter shoes typically have a mesh lining on the exterior.
 You can still run in these shoes, but they wouldn’t be recommended for long-term training or distances over 5 miles.

-The Great Debate: Athletic Shoes vs. Sneakers – Understanding the Difference
+The Great Debate: Athletic Shoes vs. Sneakers — Function vs. Fashion

 You might wonder what the difference is between athletic shoes and sneakers.
 Aren’t they both comfortable shoes for walking?
 In reality, they are as different as apples and oranges.

-Sneakers prioritize aesthetics over performance and tend to use leather materials.
+Sneakers prioritize aesthetics over performance and often use leather.
 Think of the type of shoes that you might wear on the weekend when wearing jeans.

 Popular brands include Vans, Converse, and Superga.
 Sneakers traditionally sit below the ankle, although high-top sneakers are also available.